MarkJamesDunbar/neural-net-text-classification/README.md

 or
 `pip install -e .`
 inside the `Neural-Network-for-Kannada-MNIST-Classification` directory

+## File Structure
+The entire python package is contained within the `src` directory.
+Within src, the directory `kannadamnist_module` contains the entire model, pipeline and related utilities:

+*

 ## Running the model training and validation pipeline
 To run the pipeline, use the following command from the `Neural-Network-for-Kannada-MNIST-Classification` directory: